-- return the mobile device to the school when it is no longer required; - only use official stores for installing mobile apps e.g. Microsoft store, Apple store, Google Play; - not change security settings or amending configuration files.
-This includes disabling passwords, pin codes and any installed security programs (e.g. Anti-Virus applications); - notify the school in the event that the mobile device is lost or stolen. - turn mobile devices off and put it in an appropriate carrying case when travelling; - take care when connecting the network cable and seating the mobile device on a docking station as the connections can be easily damaged; - keep all drinks and any other liquids away from your device.
-Any spillage on the device can result in data loss and expensive repairs; - not leave mobile devices in full view in any vehicle even for a short period of time.
-It must be locked in the boot, when the vehicle is left unattended and not left in the vehicle overnight, even in a locked boot;
+- c.
+Do not change security settings or amending configuration files.
+This includes disabling passwords, pin codes and any installed security programs (e.g. Anti-Virus applications); - d.
+Notify the school in the event that the mobile device is lost or stolen. - e.
+Turn it off and put it in an appropriate carrying case when travelling; - f.
+Take care when connecting the network cable and seating the mobile device on a docking station as the connections can be easily damaged; - g.
+Keep all drinks and any other liquids away from your device.
+Any spillage on the device can result in data loss and expensive repairs; - h.
+Do not leave it in full view in any vehicle even for a short period of time.
+It must be locked in the boot, when the vehicle is left unattended and not left in the vehicle overnight, even in a locked boot; - i.
+Never leave it unattended in public places even for a very short period of time;